ethcluj/conf-app/README.md

 # Conference App

-The official ETHCluj conference application with frontend, backend, and UI components.
+The official ETHCluj conference application with backend and UI components.

 ## Docker Compose Setup